tendermint/tendermint/spec/abci++/abci++_client_server_002_draft.md

 To get started with GRPC, copy in the [protobuf file](../../proto/tendermint/abci/types.proto) and compile it using the GRPC plugin for your language.
-For instance, for golang, the command is `protoc --go_out=plugins=grpc:. types.proto`.
-See the [grpc documentation for more details](http://www.grpc.io/docs/).  `protoc` will autogenerate all the necessary code for ABCI client and server in your language, including whatever interface your application must satisfy to be used by the ABCI server for handling requests.
+For instance, for Golang, the command is `protoc --go_out=plugins=grpc:. types.proto`.
+See the [grpc documentation](http://www.grpc.io/docs/) for more details.  `protoc` will autogenerate all the necessary code for ABCI client and server in your language, including whatever interface your application must satisfy to be used by the ABCI server for handling requests.